 We don't put fluoride into Yorkshire's water

-Yorkshire Water and other water companies are governed by Local Authorities and Public Health England on the issue of fluoridation of water.
+Yorkshire Water and other water companies are governed by Local Authorities and UK Health Security Agency on the issue of fluoridation of water.
 It is up to each local authority to conduct consultations on proposals of new fluoridation schemes.
-If local authorities carry out proper public consultation and can prove the public supports such a move, they can ask Public Health England to ask their local water company to fluoridate.
+If local authorities carry out proper public consultation and can prove the public supports such a move, they can ask UK Health Security Agency to ask their local water company to fluoridate.

 Any fluoride that is present is naturally occurring.
 You can visit our tool for checking what's in your water to find out the fluoride levels in your water.